 A look at AstraZeneca

-To divest the company-specific risks, you can consider the Vanguard FTSE Europe ETF (VGK), which holds 1.0% of its total assets in AstraZeneca.
-VGK also holds 1.2% in Novo Nordisk (NVO), 1.3% in Sanofi (SNY), and 1.3% in GlaxoSmithKline (GSK).
+To divest company-specific risk, investors can consider ETFs such as the iShares S&P Global Healthcare ETF (IXJ), which holds 1.8% of its total assets in AstraZeneca.
+IXJ also holds 7.7% in Johnson & Johnson (JNJ), 2.5% in Sanofi (SNY), and 4.4% in Merck & Co.
+(MRK).